Jim Van Eerden: Education

 Van Eerden graduated from Marquette University High School in Milwaukee, and then attended Grove City College where he was named a Presidential Scholar.
 He completed a graduate study certificate at St Peter's College, Oxford, has an MA in philosophy from Trinity, an MBA from Wake Forest University, and is currently a candidate for a Doctorate in Global Education from Gordon–Conwell Theological Seminary.
 He is a frequent guest lecturer and the Entrepreneur in Residence at Grove City College, where he was named Alumnus of the Year in 2010.

 Business

 Van Eerden is a cofounder of Helixx Partners, LLC and its affiliated holding companies.
 He has led the firm’s media and blended value portfolio since 2001.
 He is a co-founder of Sevenly and other leading social good companies.

 Media production

-Has been a producer or executive producer for several feature films, including the award-winning documentary films Running the Sahara(with Matt Damon) and War Child.
+Has been a producer or executive producer for several feature films, including the award-winning documentary films Running the Sahara and War Child.